CCW / Firearm and Personal Safety Training

 (HINT: You may use "CTRL +" or "CTRL -" to adjust the web page size to your computer if needed!)

-May I carry my concealed handgun anywhere with a permit?
+May I carry my concealed handgun ANYWHERE that I go if I have a CCW permit?

 Prohibited Conduct and Where Unlawful to Carry - VA Section 18.2-308.012

 Any person permitted to carry a concealed handgun who is under the influence of alcohol or illegal drugs while carrying such handgun in a public place is guilty of a Class 1 misdemeanor.
 Conviction of any of the following offenses shall be prima facie evidence, subject to rebuttal, that the person is "under the influence" for purposes of this section: manslaughter in violation of Section 18.2-36.1, maiming in violation of Section 18.2-51.4, driving while intoxicated in violation of Section 18.2-266, public intoxication in violation of Section 18.2-388, or driving while intoxicated in violation of Section 46.2-341.24.

 No person who carries a concealed handgun onto the premises of any restaurant or club as defined in Section 4.1-100 for which a license to sell and serve alcoholic beverages for on-premises consumption has been granted by the Virginia Alcoholic Beverage Control Board under Title 4.1 of the Code of Virginia; may consume an alcoholic beverage while on the premises.
 A person who carries a concealed handgun onto the premises of such a restaurant or club and consumes alcoholic beverages is guilty of a Class 2 misdemeanor.
 However, nothing in this subsection shall apply to a federal, state, or local law-enforcement officer.